 As for the interiors, the Vignale gets Windsor leather seats with an exclusive Vignale hexagon design, a leather wrapped heated steering wheel and premium velour floor mats.
 The sporty ST-Line gets a dark headliner, exclusive ST-Line seat designs with contrasting red stitching, alloy pedals, flat-bottomed steering wheel, and ST-Line floor mats and scuff plates.

-Equipment list includes 12.3-inch LCD instrument cluster, 8-inch central touchscreen that can be operated using pinch and swipe gestures, Apple CarPlay and Android Auto, and B&O Sound System.
+Equipment list includes a 12.3-inch LCD instrument cluster, an 8-inch central touchscreen that can be operated using pinch and swipe gestures, Apple CarPlay & Android Auto connectivity, and B&O audio system.
 For the first time, Kuga is offered with FordPass Connect embedded modem technology that turns the vehicle into a mobile WiFi hotspot with connectivity for up to 10 devices.
 Kuga is also the first Ford SUV in Europe to offer a head-up display (HUD) that is claimed to be amongst the brightest available, adjustable in 16 increments up to 10,000 candela per metre.

 2020 Ford Kuga rear seat demonstration by a model.